garnet-org/garnetctl-releases/README.md

 # garnetctl

-`garnetctl` is the command line interface for [Garnet](https://garnet.ai) — manage agents, events, issues, network policies, webhooks, and Runtime Review profiles from your terminal or CI.
+`garnetctl` is the command line interface for [Garnet](https://garnet.ai) — serving as a interface to the Garnet API, optimized for work in CI, terminals or agentic tool use.

 This repository hosts the official binary releases.
 Linux and macOS builds (x86_64 and arm64) are attached to every [release](https://github.com/garnet-org/garnetctl-releases/releases), along with a `garnetctl_<version>_checksums.txt` for integrity verification.